Lunga Mofokeng: Early life

 Mofokeng was born on 7 September 1996, in Katlehong, Gauteng, South Africa.
-He was raised by his mother while his father past on when he was young.
+He was raised by his mother while his father passed on when he was young.
 He attended the CityVarsity where he holds Diploma in Professional Acting.

 Career

-Mofokeng began his career in grade 10, he made his first television appearance playing the cameo role as Thando's nephew in Ring of Lies season 2.
-In 2018, he played a starring role in a telenovela in The River as Andile Dikana (gay role), the second child of Sindi Dlathu (Lindiwe Dikana) and Hlomla Dandala (Zweli Dikana).
+Mofokeng began his career in grade 10 and he made his first television appearance playing the cameo role as Thando's nephew in Ring of Lies season 2.
+In 2018, he played a starring role in a telenovela in The River as Andile Dikana.
+His portrayal of Andile has gained a significant attention and praise for bringing awareness to the LGBTQ+ community.
+In 2023, he received his nominations from Royalty Soapie Awards for Outstanding Supporting Actor for his role in The River.
+In February 2026, he is currently playing the main role in SABC 1 soapie opera Skeem Saam as Que.